mtabares/Getting-and-Cleaning-Data-Course-Project-1/Readme.md

   - body_gyro_x_train.txt|body_gyro_x_test.txt: The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.
 The same description applies for the body_gyro_y_train.txt|body_gyro_y_test and body_gyro_z_train.txt|body_gyro_z_test files for the Y and Z axis.

 - X_train.txt|X_test.txt: Using the Inertial Signals data, Jerk and frequency domain signals are calculated, and from them and from the Inertial Signals, a set of features was calculated.
 X_train.txt|X_test.txt files contain that set of features.
 Among that set of features, there are the mean and the standard desviation of each signal.
--features.text: This files contains the names of the features of the X_train.txt|X_test.txt files
+-features.text: This files contains the names of the features of the X_train.txt|X_test.txt files.

 <h1 id=contents>Repository Contents</h1>